Employee Provident Fund (EPF)

 Full PF Withdrawal (Allowed Under Specific Conditions)

-- Death of the EPF member (funds transferred to nominee).
+- Death of the member (amount given to nominee)

 Why Avoid PF Withdrawal Before 5 Years?